KheliD12345/Khelan-Desai-CV/README.md

-# Khelan-Desai-s-CV-
+# Khelan-Desai-CV
 Here you can find an updated version of my CV!
+Please click on index.html to view as a webpage, or download the pdf version!